biowonks/projects/docs/readme.md

 * parse into rows
 * insert into genomes_queue where refseq_assembly_accession if not exists
 * Does not update existing genome records

+## Stage 1

+### Bootstrapping
+Each stage 1 script instance begins by looking for previous script instances that failed.
+If one is found, it attempts to resume that analysis.
+If none is found, the first genome that where status is null in the genomes_queue table is analyzed next.

+Each script may be executed independently and in parallel with others.
+Database row locking is used to prevent multiple instances from analyzing the same genome.
+If an instance crashes, an attempt will be made to update its status and reason for the crash in the database.
+Moreover, the empty file, CRASHED, will be attempted to be written to the root work folder.
+Scripts that resume this project should reset the status to a fresh state by updating the database and removing the CRASHED file if present.

+In the event of a power failure, ...

+### A) Download core data files
+*

 To manage and track the processing status ...